-The person appointed is highly likely to have the following qualification(s) and attributes:
+The person appointed is highly likely to have the following qualifications and attributes:

-- Excellent musicianship, with a love of music and desire to share their passion with others - Honours degree in Music - Recognised teaching qualification to teach in the UK - Highly successful recent experience of teaching Music in Key Stages 3-5 - Confident keyboard skills - Experience of choral directing - Excellent organisational and administrative skills and the willingness to work with different teams - Understanding of Safeguarding and Child Protection protocols - Pastoral interests - all teachers at Queen's College are required to act as a Form Tutor, contributing to the work of pastoral teams - A willingness to contribute extensively to the co-curricular life of the College - all full-time staff are required to run a weekly club during lunchtime or after school, and more extensive involvement is expected in the Music department - Demonstrable commitment to continuing professional development (CPD) - Outstanding planning and organisational skills, as a leading classroom practitioner - Approachable and empathetic to the needs of others - Enthusiasm and an ability to use own initiative - Ability to prioritise and work flexibly as workloads require, and a willingness to take ownership of tasks - Attention to detail and ability to actively question and clarify information - A role model who demonstrates professionalism at all times - Ability to effectively manage and support others - A sense of humour and a positive 'can do' attitude
+- Honours degree in Politics or History or a closely related discipline - Recognised teaching qualification to teach in the UK - Very successful recent experience of teaching Politics to A-level as a fully qualified teacher - A desire to promote Politics and current affairs, within and beyond the classroom - Excellent organisational and administrative skills and the willingness to work with different teams - Understanding of Safeguarding and Child Protection protocols - Pastoral interests - all teachers at Queen's College are required to act as a Form Tutor, contributing to the work of pastoral teams - A willingness to contribute to the co-curricular life of the College - all full-time staff are required to run a weekly club during lunchtime or after school. - Demonstrable commitment to continuing professional development (CPD) - Strong ICT skills and a willingness to enhance the teaching of Politics and History through the use of relevant Ed Tech. - Outstanding planning and organisational skills, as a leading classroom practitioner - Approachable and empathetic to the needs of others - Enthusiasm and an ability to use own initiative - Ability to prioritise and work flexibly as workloads require, and a willingness to take ownership of tasks - Attention to detail and ability to actively question and clarify information - A role model who demonstrates professionalism at all times - A sense of humour and a positive 'can do' attitude